seperman/deepdiff/deepdiff/diff_doc.rst

     :ref:`ignore_private_variables_label`
     Whether to exclude the private variables in the calculations or not.
 It only affects variables that start with double underscores (__).

+log_frequency_in_sec: Integer, default = 0
+    :ref:`log_frequency_in_sec_label`
+    How often to log the progress.
+The default of 0 means logging progress is disabled.
+    If you set it to 20, it will log every 20 seconds.
+This is useful only when running DeepDiff on massive objects that will take a while to run.
+If you are only dealing with small objects, keep it at 0 to disable progress logging.

 max_passes: Integer, default = 10000000
     :ref:`max_passes_label` defined the maximum number of passes to run on objects to pin point what exactly is different.
 This is only used when ignore_order=True.
 A new pass is started each time 2 iterables are compared in a way that every single item that is different from the first one is compared to every single item that is different in the second iterable.

 max_diffs: Integer, default = None
     :ref:`max_diffs_label` defined the maximum number of diffs to run on objects to pin point what exactly is different.
 This is only used when ignore_order=True

-log_frequency_in_sec: Integer, default = 0
-    :ref:`log_frequency_in_sec_label`
-    How often to log the progress.
-The default of 0 means logging progress is disabled.
-    If you set it to 20, it will log every 20 seconds.
-This is useful only when running DeepDiff on massive objects that will take a while to run.
-If you are only dealing with small objects, keep it at 0 to disable progress logging.
+number_format_notation : string, default="f"
+    :ref:`number_format_notation_label` is what defines the meaning of significant digits.
+The default value of "f" means the digits AFTER the decimal point. "f" stands for fixed point.
+The other option is "e" which stands for exponent notation or scientific notation.

+number_to_string_func : function, default=None
+    :ref:`number_to_string_func_label` is an advanced feature to give the user the full control into overriding how numbers are converted to strings for comparison.
+The default function is defined in https://github.com/seperman/deepdiff/blob/master/deepdiff/helper.py and is called number_to_string.
+You can define your own function to do that.

 progress_logger: log function, default = logger.info
     :ref:`progress_logger_label` defines what logging function to use specifically for progress reporting.
 This function is only used when progress logging is enabled which happens by setting log_frequency_in_sec to anything above zero.

+report_repetition : Boolean, default=False
+    :ref:`report_repetition_label` reports repetitions when set True
+    It only works when ignore_order is set to True too.

+significant_digits : int >= 0, default=None
+    :ref:`significant_digits_label` defines the number of digits AFTER the decimal point to be used in the comparison.
+However you can override that by setting the number_format_notation="e" which will make it mean the digits in scientific notation.

+truncate_datetime: string, default = None
+    :ref:`truncate_datetime_label` can take value one of 'second', 'minute', 'hour', 'day' and truncate with this value datetime objects before hashing it

+verbose_level: int >= 0, default = 1
+    Higher verbose level shows you more details.
+    For example verbose level 1 shows what dictionary item are added or removed.
+    And verbose level 2 shows the value of the items that are added or removed too.
+    Note that the verbose_level is ignore for the delta view.

-get_deep_distance: Boolean, default = False
+view: string, default = text
-    :ref:`get_deep_distance_label` will get you the deep distance between objects.
-The distance is a number between 0 and 1 where zero means there is no diff between the 2 objects and 1 means they are very different.
-Note that this number should only be used to compare the similarity of 2 objects and nothing more.
-The algorithm for calculating this number may or may not change in the future releases of DeepDiff.
+    :ref:`view_label`
+    Views are different "formats" of results.
+Each view comes with its own features.
+    The choices are text (the default) and tree.
+    The text view is the original format of the results.
+    The tree view allows you to traverse through the tree of results.
+So you can traverse through the tree and see what items were compared to what.

 **Returns**